 Sunrise was formed by the amalgamation of five credit unions in Southwestern Manitoba on October 1, 2008.
-Since its formation, Sunrise has grown to 20 branches serving thousands of members.
+Since its formation, Sunrise has grown to 19 branches serving thousands of members.
 Mergers and acquisitions have played a part in this growth, with the most recent having been the Minnedosa Credit Union in 2020.
 Through these mergers and organic growth, Sunrise has become the seventh-largest credit union in Manitoba (as reported by CCUA).
 Sunrise is a full-service financial institution offering a wide range of financial products and services.
 Our product offerings include transactional banking, both in-branch and via electronic channels (ATM, online and mobile), lending services, commercial banking, and full-service investment services.
 Sunrise also has a subsidiary known as VCU Financial, which owns and operates wealth management companies that allow Sunrise to provide wealth management services to its members.
+In 2022 Sunrise added Brightside Consulting Services Limited, an internal audit consulting business.